Hi, this is the site of

 - What am I so convinced of?
 Any time I feel conflicted, agitated, or that my options are limited, I inspect and identify my mental models, those invisible lenses through which we distort how we see reality.
 I make it a habit to put my finger on my mental models, so I drive them and they don’t drive me.
 Every time I did this, I was able to solve the right problem, build the right thing, and help people in the way they needed the help.
 And the second question is:

 - What will I be celebrating?
 Instead of writing lists of things to do, or of things I want to achieve, I write lists of things I’ll have achieved in a future place in time.
 I call these have-done lists.
 That subtle change of position helps me visualize what’s essential, what’s central and what to ship first, and also what’s a distraction and what to ignore until after that date.
-To write these lists, I use Taskmator for iOS and Taskpaper for Mac with a custom stylesheet.
+To write these lists, I use Taskpaper for Mac with a custom stylesheet.

 Hope they help.